fhadinezhadUC/leshmania/intronFrequency/ReadMe.md

 >>>>>>>  >>>>  <<<<  >>>>> <<<<<  >>>>> <<<<< <<<<<<<
 ```

-   * So, I parsed the "TryTrypDB_Aug2017_alltRNAs.tfam.covea" file based on this Structure and Sprinzl as reference to assign the locations to each intron
+   * So, I parsed the "TryTrypDB_Aug2017_alltRNAs.tfam.covea" file based on this Structure and Sprinzl as references to assign the locations to each intron

    * You can find the script [here](https://github.com/fhadinezhadUC/leshmania/blob/master/intronDist.R)